-Today a very quick guide on: Using a DrayTek Vigor 130 as a Modem for pfSense!I exclusively use DrayTek’s Vigor 130 for my pfSense firewalls, private and in corporate environments.
+Today is a very quick guide on Using a DrayTek Vigor 130 as a Modem for pfSense!I exclusively use DrayTek's Vigor 130 for my pfSense firewalls, private and in corporate environments.

 They are cheap, reliable modems that perform well even under constant heavy load.